 NASHVILLE HOT CAULIFLOWER BITES

 These cauliflower bites have what I like to call sneaky heat.
 It’s not hot when you first taste them.
 However, it sneaks up on you seconds later and builds.
 That’s not a bad thing.
-Simply beware and don’t add more red pepper and/or hot sauce until you sat with it a hot minute. 😅 get it?
+Simply beware, and don’t add more red pepper and/or hot sauce until you sit with it for a hot minute. 😅 get it?

 These Nashville Hot Cauliflower Bites are great served with tzatziki, blue cheese dressing, ranch dressing, or any cool, creamy sauce or dressing.
 Currently, I’m obsessed with tzatziki.
 Therefore, I have included that recipe for you.